MThoma202/prosper-1099-parser/README.md

 # prosper-1099-parser
 This is a simple project to convert PDF files containing Prosper 1099-B transactions to CSV format.

+## Years 2017 to 2023

 IRS guidelines require transactions for which the cost basis was **not** reported to the IRS to be included as separate line items on Form 8949.
-Prosper 1099-B transactions fall into this category.
+Prosper 1099-B transactions **from 2023 and earlier** fall into this category.
 This project can be used to convert the transactions into CSV format that can then be copied and written to a CSV file.

 The CSV file can then be:
 1. Imported into TaxAct to automatically generate Form 8949